Ppillewan/katacoda-scenarios-1/BD-Centos/step5.md

 `catalog package`{{execute}}

 Congrats!
-Now you have successfully created a bin file which is further uploaded to Bluedata Appstore.
+Now you have successfully created a bin file which needs to be further uploaded to Bluedata Appstore.